UFO Abduction (film)

-UFO Abduction (aka The McPherson Tape) is a 1989 American science fiction horror, found-footage film, written, produced, and directed by Dean Alioto.
+UFO Abduction (aka The McPherson Tape) is a 1989 American found-footage science fiction Horror film written, produced, and directed by Dean Alioto.
 The film centers on a family who are terrorized by extraterrestrials during a birthday celebration.

 Title misconception

 Originally conceived as UFO Abduction by Dean Alioto, the film is now more commonly recognized as The McPherson Tape.

 Plot

 The film begins with a brief introduction that purports the film as legitimate and explains that it is one of the strongest pieces of evidence for extraterrestrial life.

 On the evening of October 8, 1983, the Van Heese family gathers in the Connecticut mountains to celebrate the birthday of 5-year-old Michelle.
 The family consists of Ma Van Heese (Shirly McCalla), her three sons Eric (Tommy Giavocchini), Jason (Patrick Kelley), and Michael (Dean Alioto), Eric's wife Jamie (Christine Staples), his daughter Michelle (Laura Tomas), and Jason's girlfriend Renee (Stacey Shulman).
 Michael uses his hand-held camera to record the night's events, much to the amusement and irritation of his family.

 The early evening passes relatively uneventfully as the family celebrates; however, after briefly turning off the lights for Michelle's birthday candles, they discover that they will not turn back on.
 Eric, Jason, and Michael inspect the breaker outside, and are startled by a red light that passes overhead.
 Curious, they walk to the neighboring property to investigate.
 While walking, they reveal through their discussion that their mother has become an alcoholic since their father's death, despite their attempts to help her.

 The three eventually come across what appears to be an extraterrestrial spacecraft in the woods, and are shocked to see three diminutive aliens standing outside.
 However, they flee after the aliens notice their lights.
 Returning to the house, they alert their family, lock the doors, and load shotguns, but are divided on whether they should remain in the house or leave.
 They see more red lights through a window, and theorize that the aliens may have left.
 After calming down, they attempt to continue the party, noticing that all their watches have stopped.